ankile/robust-rearrangement/README.md

 _**NOTE** (updated Sept 1, 2024): The repo is still under active development and we are working on making reproducing the experiments [in the paper](https://arxiv.org/pdf/2407.16677) straightforward and hosting and making available the demonstration data we collected for learning the imitation policies from._

+_**Update Sept 20, 2024:**_ The data used to train the models in this project is now available in an [S3 bucket](https://iai-robust-rearrangement.s3.us-east-2.amazonaws.com/index.html).
+We also have a script to download data for the different tasks in the right places.

 ## Installation Instructions